AlaaZaki3/Data-Analytics-Projects/README.md

 Subjects Covered during all projects will be as the following:

 Open source:
-Anaconda: Learn to use Anaconda to manage packages and environments for use with Python Jupyter Notebook: Learn to use this open-source web application
+Anaconda: Learn to use Anaconda to manage packages and environments for using with Python Jupyter Notebook: Learn to use this open-source web application